knowsex/knowsex/README.md

 ---

-[KnowSex.net](https://knowsex.net/) is a sex education website for teenagers.
+[KnowSex.net](https://knowsex.net/) is a sex education website.
 It supports Smiplified Chinese now.

 You can contact us with [sending e-mail to knowsex@outlook.net](mailto:knowsex@outlook.com) .